Heat, virus no deterrent for Trump fans camped outside arena

 ———

 Burnett reported form Chicago and Murphy from Oklahoma City.
-Associated Press writers Aya Elamroussi in Bayonne, New Jersey, Jill Bleed in Little Rock, Arkansas and Aamer Madhani in Washington contributed to this report.
+Associated Press writers Aya Elamroussi in Bayonne, New Jersey, Jill Bleed in Little Rock, Arkansas, and Aamer Madhani in Washington, D.C. contributed to this report.